Zeavz/weather-app-ui/README.md

 - View on super wide monitors 👎
 - The downstream api only accepts queries in the format of `{city, state, country}` and it seems there are some cases where a google search will only have `{x,y}` which will return a 400 error... investigation required to see if that should or shouldn't be allowed 🤔

+**DISCLAIMER - Images and some of the css styles were found online, not all my original content

 ---